amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_01.md

 for now.

 Now that we know we can quit, let's add some code to actually get things started!
-We'll use a `run()` function, which which returns a Result and thus allows us to use `?`.
+We'll use a `run()` function, which returns a Result and thus allows us to use `?`.

 ```rust,ignore